Lense/BathRoam/README.md

 - Download APK
 - Enable installation of apps from sources other than the Play Store
 - Install APK

 ###Server
 - Clone the repository
 - Install dependencies
-  - nginx
+  - Nginx
-  - python3
+  - Python3
-  - python3-flask
+  - Flask
-  - sqlalchemy
+  - SQLAlchemy
-  - uwsgi
+  - uWSGI
   - SQL
 - Update BathRoam/config.py with database user and password
 - Run `uwsgi --ini uwsgi.ini` from the server directory